 And John McWhorter, noted linguist, says:

 My aim is not to criticize Baars and McWhorter; their comments are typical of claims that many others make about inner experience.
-Instead, I wish to draw your attention to the theme of this series of blog posts: most people (including psychologists and consciousness scientists and quite likely you), don't know the characteristics of their own and others' inner experience.
-Otherwise, there would be editors, reviewers, readers saying "Bernie!
+Instead, I wish to draw your attention to the theme of this series of blog posts: Most people (including psychologists and consciousness scientists and quite likely you), don't know the characteristics of their own and others' inner experience.
+Otherwise, there would be editors, reviewers, and readers saying "Bernie!
 I don't talk to myself every moment!"
 "John!
 I don't see written words when I talk!"

 I'd be happy to have you or science say: "No, Russ, it's you who is mistaken.
 Bernie and John are right," as long as you go on to say, "and we know that because we've developed a method of exploring pristine experience that's better than the one you and your colleagues use."

 But as far as I know, you and science are not in a position to say that.

 Q: So what are the fourth and fifth most frequently occurring features of pristine experience?

 A: You make my point: Psychological science, and probably most readers of this blog post, don't know the main features of experience.
 And it's not that the remaining phenomena are minor, in fourth and fifth place after inner speech, inner seeing, and feeling.
 All five are in basically a five-way tie for first place.
 I'll describe features four and five in subsequent posts; in the meantime, I urge you to commit yourself to your speculation: Send yourself a text (or jot down) a few words describing what you think are the fourth and fifth main phenomena of inner experience.
 Don't feel bad if you find that difficult, you're in good company.